-We choose to use an adaptive window that can be accurately evaluated at every pixel location.
-Note by enabling bilinear texture interpolation and sampling in the middle of 4 pixels, it is possible to average those pixels.
+An alternative is to use an adaptive window that can be accurately evaluated at every pixel location.
 To sum over a large window, we implement a two-pass algorithm.
-In the first pass, we draw every AD image with orthographic projection and a fragment program is implemented to sample and sum the AD image at four different locations per pixel (shown in Figure 3(a)); this is equivalent to sum over a 4×4 window.
-The resulting sum-of-absolute-difference (SAD) image is stored in another P-buffer and used as a texture for the second pass, in which the four neighbors of each pixel are sampled.
-As shown in Figure 3(b), these four neighbors are (u-4,v),(u+4,v),(u,v+4), and (u,v-4).
-Their values (SAD scores) are sorted, and the smaller two are added to P(u,v) as the final matching cost.
+In the first pass we draw every AD image with orthographic projection, and a fragment program is implemented to sample and sum the AD image at four different locations per pixel (shown in Figure 7(a)); this is equivalent to sum over a $4 \times 4$ window.
+The resulting sum-of-absolute-difference (SAD) image is stored in another P-buffer and used as a texture for the second pass in which the four neighbors of each pixel are sampled.
+As shown in Figure 7(b), these four neighbors are (u-4, v), (u+4, v), (u, v+4), and (u, v-4).
+Their values (SAD scores) are sorted, and the smaller two are added to P(u, v) as the final matching cost.
 All these operations are implemented in a fragment program.